 - Direct and assist the event attendees in evacuation during an emergency.

 - Assist emergency response personnel where requested.

 - Other duties required by the fire code official.

 - Other duties as specified in the fire safety plan.

 NASFM Crowd Manager Training Program

 The Office of Fire Prevention and Controls supports the efforts of the National Association of State Fire Marshals (NASFM) to provide a self-paced, on-line learning program to those individuals who are employed at a business or venue that meet the new threshold requiring crowd managers.
 This web-based interactive program, developed using industry standards, subject matter experts and coordinated by a committee of five state fire marshals, has been designed to give those persons designated as crowd managers the information necessary to provide occupant safety wherever people gather.

-If you have questions regarding crowd manager training, contact the Office of Fire Prevention and Control at 518-474-6746.
+If you have questions regarding Crowd Manager Training, contact the Office of Fire Prevention and Control by phone at (518) 474-6746.